TheVisualHub/MembraneFoundry/MARTINI/README.md

 ---

-## 🍸🧬✨ Craft Your MARTINI Universe — *A guide to GPCR system construction*
+## 🍸🧬✨ Craft Your MARTINI Universe — *A guide to the construction of the GPCRs embedded in multi-lipid membrane*

-Preparation of **16 GPCRs** system in a multi-lipid membrane composed of Lipids, Cholesterol &  Cardiolipin 💖
+The membrane model used in this tutorial comprises a mixture of two phospholipid types—POPE and POPC—along with cholesterol to mimic a biologically relevant environment.
+Both POPE and POPC lipids share a common fatty acid composition, each containing one saturated palmitoyl (16:0) chain and one monounsaturated oleoyl (18:1) chain, but differ in their headgroups:

+    ✨ POPE (Phosphatidylethanolamine) features a smaller, more conical phosphoethanolamine headgroup, which tends to promote membrane curvature and flexibility, often localizing to the inner leaflet of membranes.

+   ✨ POPC (Phosphatidylcholine) has a larger, cylindrical phosphocholine headgroup, contributing to membrane stability and fluidity, and is typically abundant in the outer leaflet.

+The addition of cholesterol further modulates membrane order and thickness, providing a more physiologically relevant bilayer for the embedded GPCRs.

 ``` bash
 # 📦 Prepare CG membrane template for a multi-lipid membrane composed of POPC, POPE and CHOLESTEROL: